MistyDragon7/chat-server/README.md

 .\Debug\chat_client.exe # Windows (or Release if built in Release mode)
 ```

+## Client Commands

+Clients can interact with the server using the following commands:

+*   `/friend add <username>`: Sends a friend request to the specified user.
+*   `/friend accept <username>`: Accepts a pending friend request from the specified user.
+*   `/friend reject <username>`: Rejects a pending friend request from the specified user.
+*   `/msg <username> <message>`: Sends a direct message to the specified user.
+*   `/quit`: Disconnects from the chat server.
+*   `/pending`: Lists all incoming pending friend requests.

 ## Docker Setup

 You can also run the server and client using Docker.